 Also, in Bitcoin, the fee you pay is proportional to the size of the transaction, so a big script results in a bigger fee.
 Therefore, there is an economic incentive to optimize the contract as much as possible, which makes it less readable.

 Check out the comments in the code (marked by a `#`) and see if you can spot similarities to what we saw in the previous section.
 There is a “redemption” clause, a “refund”, and a “revocation” clause.
-Exactly like we saw in the natural language example.
+Exactly like we saw in the plain English example.

 With this script, the Lightning Network achieves its trustless and atomic operation.